megansam5/chelsea-dashboard/database/README.md

 # 🗄️ The Database

-This folder contains the schema and python script to create the tables in the database.
+This folder contains the schema and script to create the tables in the database.

 ## 📋 Overview